Skip to main content

 Eligibility: K–12 science teachers residing in NSTA's districts.

 Award: $1,000 towards expenses to attend the NSTA National Conference on Science Education, and $1,000 for the awardee.
 Six awardees will be selected annually.
 They will present at the NSTA National Conference on Science Education.
 The awardees will be invited to attend and present at their grade band share-a-thon at the National Conference, attend the district director meet-and-greet, attend and participate in their NSTA District Director Leadership retreat.
-The awardee will be presented the award at the Teacher Awards Banquet at the National Conference.
+The awardee will be presented the award at the Teacher Awards Event at the National Conference.

 Shell Science Teaching Award